Inside the 1975 murder of Martha Moxley

 A little over a month later, Martha was bludgeoned to death with a golf club that belonged to the Skakel family.

-At one point in the trial, two people who had been in a Maine substance abuse treatment center with Michael Skakel claimed he had confessed to killing Marth.
+At one point in the trial, two people who had been in a Maine substance abuse treatment center with Michael Skakel claimed he had confessed to killing Martha.

 Gregory Coleman told the court that Skakel said he would get away with murder because “I’m a Kennedy.”
 He later admitted he had taken heroin before giving that testimony, but said he stuck by his story.